 Origins of the English Bulldog

 When bull baiting was outlawed, Bulldogs faced extinction until admirers of the breed began the process of taking this dog from fighter to family companion.
+If it weren’t for Bulldog enthusiasts who worked to transform the breed from fighter to family pet they would almost certainly have perished.
 They bred out the dog’s fighting instinct and they eventually became sweet family companions.
+Later, the English Bulldog was recognized by the American Kennel Club in 1886.

 Characteristics of the English Bulldog